ian0422my/my-jekyll/_posts/2021-09-06-unit-testing.markdown

 ## Purpose

 * code quality
+  * to make sure expected result for expected input
 * is not meant for integration testing
 * not meant to catch bug
 * good unit testing design will be a good KT to colleague